 Compared to the ETA Valjoux 7753 self-winding chronograph caliber, the ETA Caliber H31 is equipped with a larger mainspring barrel that allowed for a much longer power reserve of whole 60 hours.

 The second modification that resulted in better accuracy is a reversed (also known as “glittered”) spiral.

-By the way, the same movement powers the new Hamilton Pan Europ Chronograph watch that was presented earlier this year as well as some other fresh offerings from the brand.
+By the way, the same movement powers the new Pan Europ Chronograph that was presented earlier this year as well as some other fresh offerings from the brand.

 As for the price and availability, both are is still to be officially announced.

-The only thing that seems to be clear is that this one is not going to be a limited edition: they will produce as many watches as they will be able to sell.
+The only thing that is clear is that this one is not going to be a limited edition: they will produce as many watches as they will be able to sell.

 Build Quality: 5/5

 Movement: Automatic, ETA Caliber H31, based on ETA Valjoux 7753, Swiss Made

 Movement decoration: Branded rotor and chronograph bridge